 Purchasing a hyper-converged system is a big investment, so it is important to make sure the system you buy will meet your business's needs.
 As such, there are a few essential hyper-converged platform features you should look for when shopping for a hyper-converged system.
 These include its maximum scalability, software compatibility with existing management tools and long-term hardware support for the nodes that compose your hyper-converged infrastructure.

-The first thing I recommend checking is a hyper-converged infrastructure (HCI) platform's maximum scalability.
-Hyper-converged systems typically consist of a collection of individual nodes that work together to perform a specific task.
-In most cases, there is a limit to the total number of nodes that you incorporate into the system.
+The thing I recommend checking is a hyper-converged infrastructure (HCI) platform's maximum scalability.
+Hyper-converged systems typically consist a collection individual nodes that work together to perform a specific task.
+In most cases, there is a limit to the total number nodes that you incorporate into the system.
 This limit has a direct impact on the platform's overall scalability.

 Another important thing to check among hyper-converged platform features is software compatibility with the HCI system.
 Most hyper-converged systems, for example, act as virtualization hosts.
 Some vendors design their systems to run a proprietary hypervisor.
 While that isn't necessarily a problem, you must consider your existing infrastructure and whether or not the management tools you already use will be able to manage the hyper-converged platform you're considering.
 If, for instance, you currently use Microsoft's System Center Virtual Machine Manager to manage your virtualization infrastructure, then a hyper-converged system that uses a proprietary hypervisor would not be able to be managed by your existing virtualization management tool of choice.